lawrencemcdaniel-dot-com/html/www.agility360.net/wp-content/plugins/ultimate-responsive-image-slider/readme.txt

 For more information, see Weblizar(https://weblizar.com/)

+= V 3.1.9 =
+	- If no slide found in slider show alert message at frontend
+	- Add new products in our product page
 = V 3.1.8 - minor bug fix
 = V 3.1.7
 	- Add Back to top link at setting page